-As soon as the employee is hired, the employer must submit these two documents to their state employment agency no later than 28 days after the employee commences work.
+The employer must submit these two documents to their state employment agency no later than 28 days after the employee commences work.
 You will then be notified by the agency advising you of the employee’s eligibility status.

 Wage Stipulations to Consider When Applying for the Tax Credit

 In terms of paying the wages for the employee, there are a few things to keep in mind.
 Wages must be paid in the first year of employment.
 In order to receive the tax credit from the IRS, the employer will have to make this application after one year of employment.
 Federal Unemployment tax (FUTA) must be paid, and the employee must have been paid directly by the employer’s business – not from some other intermediary.

 Hours Worked and the Maximum Work Opportunity Tax Credit

 The number of hours worked by an employee also has an effect on the maximum amount of the WOTC.
 In general, a business can claim up to 40% of the new employee’s first year wages, although there is a maximum amount depending on the classification.
 If the employee works 120 hours at minimum, an employer can claw back up to 25% of the wages, or up to 40% once a minimum of 400 hours have been recorded.
 When claiming the tax credit (by filling out IRS form 5884 alongside a tax return), calculate the wages of the employees and multiply each total by the quantity of hours worked, and then factor in the percentage which is eligible to claim.

 That can be a lot of work, especially if a company has a large number of employees.
 Our next section tackles how to ease the burden on employers.